derekmerck/ansible-orthanc-docker/README.md

         my_workstation: ["MY_WORKSTATION", "192.168.1.2", 104 ]
 ```

-Run a single orthanc instance with additional users and peers using confidential passwords (fernet encoded)
+_Note: This is currently only working for user passwords._ Run a single orthanc instance with additional users and peers using confidential passwords (fernet encoded)

 ```yaml
 - hosts: dicom_node